+The hyperparameter searching scope can be narrowed down using the loss of the two independence components as follows.

 \textbf{Hyperparameter searching range selection.} There isn't a set of hyperparameters that works perfectly for every dataset.
 Fortunately, LECI's valid hyperparameter ranges can be easily determined by drawing the loss curve of each component without any test information leaking or extra dataset assumptions.
-For example, the hyperparameter $\lambda_{E}$ is valid only when the loss $\mathcal{L}_\text{E}$ curve implies a clear two-stage training pattern.
+For example, the hyperparameter $\lambda_\text{E}$ is valid only when the loss $\mathcal{L}_\text{E}$ curve implies a two-stage training pattern.
 In the first stage, the discriminator should be well-trained, leading to the decrease and convergence of the loss.
-At the second stage, the adversarial training should take effect; then, the loss will increase to the value that indicates a random classification, \eg, this value is $-\log{0.5}$ for a binary classification.
-Specifically, this hyperparameter validation process selects the strong constraints for synthetic datasets.
-This is because, without strong constraints, the loss at the second stage cannot increase to the value that indicates successful adversarial training.
+In the second stage, the adversarial training should take effect; then, the loss will increase.
+In several simple synthetic datasets, the loss can increase up to the value that indicates a random classification, \eg, this value is $-\log{0.5}$ for binary classification.
+While in real-world datasets, the loss increase will be more gentle.

-This hyperparameter validation process is the consequence of the second implementation demonstrated in Appx.~\ref{app:leci-training-strategy}, \ie, we have to ensure the well-trained states of the discriminators.
-The closer this training process is to the first implementation, the closer the LECI is to the ideal training process.
-This will lead to better results but at a slower training speed.
-Therefore, it is a trade-off between effectiveness and speed.
+\textbf{Invalid training.} When $\mathcal{L}_\text{E}$ or $\mathcal{L}_\text{L}$ remain high during the training process, it directly indicates the learning rate or $\lambda_\text{E}$/$\lambda_\text{L}$ is too high.
+In this invalid training case, the model can still produce reasonable results, but LECI does not take effect because this case generally indicates the clear violation of Proposition~\ref{proposition:1}.
+Therefore, different from many other constraints, higher or lower hyperparameters can both lead to invalid training.